 What is this test?

-This test measures the levels of Helicobacter pylori antibodies in your blood.
+This test measures the levels of Helicobacter pylori (H. pylori) antibodies in your blood.

 H. pylori are bacteria that can invade your gut.
 H. pylori infection is one of the major causes of peptic ulcer disease.
 This happens when inflammation caused by the bacteria affects the mucus coating of your stomach or duodenum, the first section of your small intestine.
 This leads to sores called peptic ulcers on this lining.

 This test can help your healthcare provider find out whether your peptic ulcers are caused by H. pylori.
 If antibodies are present, it may mean that they are there to fight H. pylori bacteria.
 Although H. pylori bacteria are a leading cause of peptic ulcers, these ulcers may also develop from taking too many nonsteroidal anti-inflammatory drugs.